What is Fireside?

 Payment & rights

 Fireside pays 12.5 cents per word, with payment on completion of edits (which generally happen about a month before publication).
 We buy first world publication rights and six-month exclusivity, as well as the right to reprint the story once, non-exclusively, in a Fireside anthology.
+You can see exactly what rights are acquired by reading our contract boilerplate for stories.
+You can see our contract boilerplate for illustrations, as well.

 What we’re looking for